Guide to NSF Data Management Plans

 Note: You do not have to include any metadata in your plan, only a description of your method of documentation.

 Tip: If you identify a potential public-access repository or archive before you start writing your plan, the data managers can often direct you to specific data formats and metadata standards.
+See our suggestions above for general purpose repositories, including the Digital Repository at the University of Maryland (DRUM).

 What data structures and file formats will you use to capture and store data during your project?